EventStore/documentation/docs/cloud/faq.md

 ### Connectivity

-#### Are managed EventStoreDB clusters available via public Internet?

-We consider exposing EventStoreDB clusters to public Internet harmful as it's a database, which contains sensitive business data.
-Therefore, all managed EventStoreDB instances and clusters only have private IP addresses within their cloud networks (VPCs).
-You need to establish a peering link between Event Store Cloud network and your own VPC, so you can access the cluster from your cloud workloads.
+#### Unable to connect to a public cluster

+If you are trying to connect to a public cluster and you are not able to, please check the following:

+- You are able to resolve the cluster DNS name
+- Your IP address has been added to the IP Access List assigned to the cluster
+- Your local network policies permit outbound connections to TCP port 2113

+It is possible that your local network may be using a transparent web proxy which could cause the common methods of determining your source IP address to be incorrect.
+If you are on a corporate network or VPN, you may be able to get your network administrator to assist you.

 #### The cluster DNS name does not resolve on my machine, what do I do?

+For clusters on private networks, the DNS name will resolve to the private IP addresses of the cluster nodes.
 Some Internet providers, routers, and DNS servers will not resolve or filter out answers to DNS queries for `xxxx.mesdb.eventstore.cloud` because the DNS name resolves to a private IP range.

 You can check if that's the issue you're experiencing by running the following `nslookup` query.
 Replace the domain name by your cluster DNS name.